mmpfeffer/blip/blip/README.md

         ["host1", "host2", "host3"]

-14. Using Variable Groups with Nested Templates
+14. Using Variable Tagging Groups with Nested Templates

-   A variable group may be passed to a nested template, much as a list can.
+   A variable tagging group may be passed to a nested template, much as a list can.
 Using a special syntax, the nested template will be interpolated multiple times.
 With each interpolation, the value of the resulting parameter will be the name of each variable in the group.
 This variable, in turn, may be accessed using indirection.
 To simplify understanding of this concept,